Pedro-Nuno-Teixeira/Case_Study_Cyclistic_bike_share_analysis/README.md

 ## Project Structure
-data/: This folder contains the raw data files used in the analysis. code/: This folder contains the R scripts used for data preprocessing, analysis, and visualization. results/: This folder stores the results and outputs generated during the analysis.
+data/: This folder contains the raw data files used in the analysis.

+Case_Study_bike_sharing_analysis/: This folder contains the .Rproj .tex .md and .Rmd files.
+Report.html : This file stores the results and outputs generated during the analysis.
 README.md: This file provides an overview of the project and instructions for running the code.

 ## Setup and Dependencies